Skip to main content

 Pupils can access information, complete homework and relax outside of class, building confidence in using the same technology they enjoy at home.

-Teachers at the school shared with us how these devices are enriching lessons across the curriculum.
+Teachers at the school share how these devices are enriching lessons across the curriculum:

 “In science, the iPads support practical investigations through the stopwatch, video and note-taking features, enabling students to document and reflect on their experiment," explains one of the teachers at the school.